Heber Valley Railroad Equipment

 UP 414 (Chair; 79'-3") -- UP 414 was built in 1922; retired by UP in October 1957; donated to Sons of Utah Pioneers and in place for display at the opening of the Corinne Railroad Village Museum, at Corinne, Utah, on May 9, 1959; moved to Heber, Utah, in 1981 along with the entire SUP collection; sold to Nevada State Railroad Museum in 1992, moved to Boulder City, Nevada in February 1993.
 (As of December 8, 2016, UP 414 is at Nevada State Railroad Museum in Boulder City, Nevada, being evaluated for rehabilitation and possible operation.)

 HVRR 800 -- Heber Valley RR 800 was an ex U. S. Army kitchen car obtained from Kennecott Copper at some time before 1989, when it replaced ex UP 2700 as the snack car.
 Stored on former Heber Creeper property after Heber Creeper operation was closed in 1991; new owner of the former Heber Creeper property sold the car to Heber Valley Railroad in 1999.
-(Craig Lacey, email dated October 7, 2009)

 RPCX 850 -- Pullman-Standard 54-seat Coach; built as part of a group of 25 cars in November 1949 to January 1950, numbered as Atlantic Coast Line 237; to Seaboard Coast Line 5459 in 1968; sold to Amtrak 5459 in February 1973; sold to C. A. Jones in 1981; sold to New Georgia Railroad (NGRX) in 1987 as 1508 (Amtrak number 800397); rebuilt as a lounge car before 1988; renumbered to NGRX 100, named "Coca Cola"; sold to Western Maryland Scenic Railway 850 (RPCX 850) still on WMSR and included as part of financing security agreement dated April 11, 2016; sold to Heber Valley Railroad (date?), painted in D&RGW Aspen Gold paint scheme.

-UP 1006 (Observation) -- UP 1006 was built as UP Observation 820 in 1914; to UP Cafe Observation 1521 in 1915; to UP Cafe Observation 1506 in 1932; to UP Chair Observation 1006 (2nd) in 1943; to Diesel Instruction Car 03163 (1st) in 1949; to Diesel Instruction Car 207 in 1955; retired in 1973; to Promontory Chapter-NRHS (Salt Lake City, Utah) in 1974; to private party, displayed at Independence Hall, a private office building in Murray, Utah, painted dark green; sold to Heber Valley Railroad, Heber, Utah in July 2007.
+UP 1006 (Observation) -- UP 1006 was built as UP Observation 820 in 1914; to UP Cafe Observation 1521 in 1915; to UP Cafe Observation 1506 in 1932; to UP Chair Observation 1006 (2nd) in 1943; to Diesel Instruction Car 03163 (1st) in 1949; to Diesel Instruction Car 207 in 1955; retired in 1973; to Promontory Chapter-NRHS (Salt Lake City, Utah) in 1974; sold to a private party, stored in SLG&W yard near the Gadby power plant; sold in 1987 to a private party and moved to concrete pad at 4898 South Poplar Street in Murray, Utah, painted dark maroon color, interior was still intact and in good condition, used as an art store; sold in 1997 to a private party and moved to Independence Square, at 111-151 East 5600 South, Murray, Utah, painted dark green, interior was removed for possible repurposing, displayed on a short track in the green space in the center of the large parking lot, in place prior to the completion of the Independence Square building; donated to Heber Valley Railroad, Heber, Utah in July 2007; sold after 2012 (date?) and moved by truck to Tillamook, Oregon.

 OSL 2314 (Baggage Postal; 72'-5") -- OSL 2314 was built in December 1911 as OSL Baggage Postal 524; renumbered to OSL 2314 in April 1915; retired by UP in October 1957; donated to Sons of Utah Pioneers and in place for display at the opening of the Corinne Railroad Village Museum at Corinne, Utah, on May 9, 1959; moved to Heber, Utah, in 1981 along with the entire SUP collection; sold to Nevada State Railroad Museum in 1992, moved to Boulder City, Nevada in February 1993.
 (As of December 8, 2016, OSL 2314 is displayed at Nevada State Railroad Museum in Boulder City, Nevada.)

-UP 2700 (Baggage Chair) -- UP 2700 was built as UP Chair 670 in 1910; to UP Chair 1069 in 1915; converted to Baggage Chair in 1931; renumbered to UP Baggage Chair in 1935; vacated in 1970; donated in December 1970 to Promontory Chapter NRHS; moved to Heber City, Utah, as part of Heber Creeper collection; sold to Heber Valley Railroad in July 1992.
+UP 2700 (Baggage Chair) -- UP 2700 was built as UP Chair 670 in 1910; to UP Chair 1069 in 1915; converted to Baggage Chair in 1931; renumbered to 2700 series Baggage Chair car in 1935; vacated in 1970; donated in December 1970 to Promontory Chapter NRHS; moved to Heber City, Utah, as part of Heber Creeper collection; sold to Heber Valley Railroad in July 1992.
 (Previously shown in error as being donated to Stuhr Museum at Grand Island, Nebraska.)

 UP 2700 was traded in May 2022 to the Oregon Coast Scenic Railroad at Garabaldi, Oregon, in exhange for the tender from the former GN 2-8-0 1246.
 The GN engine had been stored as part of the Fred Kepner collection at Merrill, Oregon, and the entire collection passed to the Oregon Scenic Railroad upon Kepner's death.